-Bring your summer camp or school class to the farm for a day trip.
+Bring your school class to the farm for a delightful Fall field trip.
 Choose a tour below, or contact us to customize something special for your group.

 CORN MAZE ADVENTURE:

 The adventure begins with a hayride around the farm and is followed by a fun scavenger hunt in teams in a giant corn maze.
 Participants search for 20 stations hidden in the corn, which hold the answers to questions found on their game cards about this year's theme is "Lost in the Woods!"
 (Available in Fall only).

 Hayrides are available only in the Fall season for each program package.

 During the Fall, visit our farm store offering fresh apple cider, fruit pies, candied and caramel apples, mums and pumpkins and more!
 Take home a farm coloring page, and a small pumpkin per person.
 Fall farm programs are available Tuesday through Friday.